Are Pre-workout Supplements Good or Bad?

 What is a pre-workout supplement?

 Pre-workout supplements are formulations of dietary supplements designed to improve exercise performance.
-Such supplements are designed to boost energy, increase endurance, increase blood flow (vascularity), and boost strength.
+Such supplements are designed to increase energy, increase endurance, increase blood flow (vascularity), boost strength, and help stimulate muscle growth.
 These supplements are taken prior to the workout and typically come either as a flavored powder or in pill form.

 Do pre-workouts really work?

 The first question most people have when deciding on whether to use a pre-workout is does it work?
 The answer ultimately depends on the formulation of the product and the quality of the ingredients.
 Unfortunately, many companies have appeared on the market in recent years seeking to jump in on the growing pre-workout market.
 Many of these formulas are over-priced, under-dosed, and simply ineffective.
-Many of these formulas contain extremely high caffeine dosages, sometimes 5-times that of a cup of coffee.
-These types of supplements skyrocket blood pressure, heart rate, and constrict blood vessels and provide nothing more than a temporary boost of energy followed by a crash.
-Long-term, these supplements with desensitize the body to caffeine and cause side effects such as fatiguing the central nervous system.
+Many of these formulas contain extremely high caffeine dosages, sometimes exceeding 400mg of caffeine per serving.
+This amount of caffeine is roughly equivalent to drinking four cups of coffee!
+These types of supplements skyrocket blood pressure, heart rate, and provide nothing more than a temporary boost of energy followed by a crash.
+Caffeine, like most stimulants, is a vasoconstrictor meaning it causes blood vessels to shrink.
+This is not what you want to happen if you want to improve blood flow and see veins popping out while your workout.
+Long-term, these supplements desensitize the body to caffeine and cause side effects such as fatigue of the central nervous system.

 Are there any downsides to pre-workout supplements?